YusukeShimizu/c-neutrino/readme.md

 __Only available on bitcoin testnet3__

 # description
 c-neurino is the c-lightning bitcoin backend plugin depends on LND neutrino mode.

-## about
 c-lightning can be used without bitcoin core.
 Neutrino is bitcoin's light client to protect privacy and minimize overhead.

 ## build